mattermost-community/mattermost-plugin-welcomebot/README.md

                             "### Awesome!
-I have added you to the following developer channels:", "~bugs - To help investigate or report bugs", "~customer-support - To troubleshoot and resolve customer issues", "~help-desk - To connect with account managers for quick Q&A" ]
+I have added you to the following developer channels:", "~bugs - To help investigate or report bugs", "~customer-support - To troubleshoot and resolve customer issues", "~leads - To discuss potential accounts with other account managers" ]
                     }
                 ]